martenjostmann/da2-case-study-2/README.md

 ## Notebooks

 In the notebooks directory the `create_predictions.ipynb` can be used to create predictions on every image that is placed inside the data folder.
-ALso the path of the directory can be adjusted inside of the notebook.
+Also the path of the directory can be adjusted inside of the notebook.

 The `training.ipynb` was used to play around with the data and train different models and final evaluate them on the 8000x8000 images.